-If you have guests remaining onsite overnight you may need to consider the noise that will be omitted after the event itself has concluded.
+If you have guests remaining onsite overnight you may need to consider the noise that will be emitted after the event itself has concluded.

 Again, setting a few house rules early on can really help.
-People are much more receptive to being reminded of a house rule later in the evening as oppose to hearing it for the first time.
-If you can designate noise protected areas that people can congregate later on then make sure these are communicated in advance.
+People are much more receptive to being reminded of a house rule later in the evening as opposed to hearing it for the first time.
+If you can designate noise protected areas where people can congregate later on then make sure these are communicated in advance.